Better control of contagious ecthyma/orf

 - Lambs born from non-vaccinated females: vaccination as soon as they turn 15 days old

-The vaccine-induced immunity is short-lived (1 to 2 months), hence why annual booster doses every 1/2 months or 2 months are necessary during periods of risk.
+The vaccine-induced immunity is short-lived (1 to 2 months), hence why boosters are needed every 1/2 months or 2 months during periods of risk.
 The existence of several viral strains causes an issue for the immune response to the vaccine, as it is not 100% efficient on all (of these) strains.

 Culling of ewes